open-source-bootcamp/bootcamp-guide/day1.md

 * The agenda for the day
 * Encouragements and tips to network ([Pac-Man rule](./how-to-run-this-event.md#pac-man-rule), being inclusive of those who don't want to network)

 You can find an example welcome deck in the [presentations/welcome](./presentations/welcome/) folder.
+Instructions on using this deck are in the [README in the presentations folder](./presentations/README.md).

 ### Code of conduct